 Turmeric is an herb, also known as Curcuma longa, that is a member of the ginger family which has been used throughout India and the Orient for thousands of years.
+The astonishing health benefits of this golden spice have not gone unrecognized by scientists.
+There is one thing, however, that you must always eat with turmeric in order to capitalize on its therapeutic properties.
 Historical records note that ancient Polynesians took turmeric with them when they sailed across the Pacific Ocean to Hawaii where the spice is still used today and known as Olena.

 In India, this golden spice has long been called “holy powder,” and is used extensively to treat infections, wounds and a myriad of other health problems.
 Once thought of as only a folktale, modern research is now confirming what the people of India and many parts of Asia have known for thousands of years, turmeric is a spice you don’t want to pass up.